MarcusZeal/mystara-isle-canon/content/Sessions/Session 3.md

 >
 > You started your exploration by sending Thistle to scout ahead.
 He found a room with pillars, a locked door with a circular recess, and inscriptions hinting at needing a key from a well.
 >
-> Posidonius, the Quantum Mage, learned that the Eldorans were akin to ancient elves.
+> [[Posidonius, the Quantum Mage]], learned that the Eldorans were akin to ancient elves.
 >
 > Venturing deeper, you met a sophisticated rat who hinted at a secret apparatus to open a door. and found Aelorian's Essence.
 >